 - Whenever an incident is created in Smart IT a corresponding ticket is created in the vendor application.

-- Notes in the Remedy ITSM incident and the vendor application ticket are updated.
+- Notes in the ITSM incident and the vendor application ticket are updated.

-Using BMC Helix Multi-Cloud Service Management with Remedy Mid-Tier
+Using BMC Helix Multi-Cloud Broker with Remedy Mid-Tier

-If you are using Remedy Mid-Tier, BMC Helix Multi-Cloud Service Management supports all available features except for sending of an activity note from Remedy ITSM to the vendor application ticket.
+If you are using Remedy Mid-Tier, BMC Helix Multi-Cloud Broker supports all available features except for sending of an activity note from ITSM to the vendor application ticket.

 Components used to create vendor tickets